Spain

 Spain related forum posts

-Intellectual Property, or IP, as it is colloquially called, is characterised as legal protection for commercially precious products of human intellect.
+Intellectual Property in Spain is characterised as legal protection for commercially precious products of human intellect.
 There are, generally, three forms of IP: patents, copyrights and trademarks.
 Although these articles are similar many some ways, they each have individual idiosyncrasies and definitions which make them unique.
 Perhaps most importantly, there is no physicality to intellectual property.
 If effectively safeguards an intangible idea or process.

 Patents

-Generally speaking, patents are granted to inventors for inventions.
+Generally speaking, patents in Spain are granted to inventors for inventions.
 These can include anything from machinery, tools, processes, chemicals, biotechnology, software, etc.

 To qualify for a patent, an inventor must invariably create something that is: